Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 The other two are also essential and important to learn:

-Here the first person singular oddly ends in –u.
-But if I tell you that it’s the normal way to conjugate in Russian (Я буду, Я иду) and even some Montenegrin dialects („viđu“ instead of „vidim“, I see), it may look less strange.
+Here, the first person singular oddly ends in –u.
+But if I tell you that it’s the normal way to conjugate in Russian (Я буду, Я иду) and even some Montenegrin dialects („viđu“ instead of „vidim“, I see), it will look less strange.

 The Three Types of Serbian Verbs Conjugation

-The third person singular IS the present tense stem.
+The third person singular is actually the present tense stem.

 And based on how this stem ends, we can classify all the verbs in three groups:

-Because in so many verbs of the Serbian language the infinitive and the present tense stems differ significantly!
+Because in many verbs of the Serbian language the infinitive stem and the present tense stem differ significantly!
 But I’ll tell you more about that in just a minute.

-Now let’s see what happens with the third person plural (they).
+Now let’s see what happens with the third person plural (they: oni, one, ona).

-- whenever the stem (or the third person singular) ends in –A, the third person plural will end in –AJU;
+- whenever the third person singular ends in –A, the third person plural will end in –AJU (on gleda, oni gledaju);

-- if the stem ends in –I the third person changes that to –E;
+- if the stem ends in –I the third person changes to –E (on uči, oni uče);

-- and when the stem ends in –E the third person changes that to –U.
+- and when the stem ends in –E the third person changes that to –U (on pije, oni piju – just like in the verb to be: on je, oni su).

 This is the table that covers ALMOST ALL verbs in the Serbian language.